tullinge/remote_door_lock/README.md

 ### Server
-For this website you will need a server that can host a PHP 8.0 website, HTTPS is also recommended for that you need a SSL license
+For this website you will need a server that can host a PHP 8.0 website, HTTPS shouldn't be used since it wouldn't work with the ESP32

 We used a Unix server runing with an SSL license and FileZilla(FTP-client) to upload the files to the server.
 * PHP 8.0